 Investing in a cheap fishing kayak is a great idea.
-They’re lightweight and easy to transport.
-Robust with ingenious storage solutions.
-And have multiple rod holders, increasing your enjoyment of the sport.
+They're lightweight and easy to transport, robust with ingenious storage solutions and have multiple rod holders to increase your enjoyment of the sport.

 So... maybe it's time to get the most out of your fishing.
 Maybe it's time you got afloat.